ntjess/2024-pyqtgraph-sam/slides/main.typ

   + Create a window that loads an image from a file
   + Segment the current image using `FastSAM`
-  + Enable object-by-object adjustments using `FastSAMPrompt`
+  + Enable object-by-object adjustments
+  + Save annotations and edit history
   + Enable manual adjustments using a brush
-  + Incorporate metadata like labels, confidence, tags, ...
-]
+  + Future work: incorporate metadata & postprocessing ]

 #let full-image-slide(title, body) = slide({